The latest round of Growing Places Fund is now closed.

 Proposed timescales for GPF prioritisation Show

-The deadline for submission of Expression of Interest forms is 1st November 2019
+The deadline for submission of Expression of Interest closed on the 1st November 2019

 SELEP Federated Area contacts